 I sat in, rolled down the driver’s side window and started again.
 This time, applying force and steering at the same time.
 It worked!
 But I still could not crank the car up — mother would hear it and come rushing out with a stick and beat me to pulp.
 So I pushed it about 100 metres.
 And then… FREEDOM!

 The Fiat had column-mounted gears.
-I used to observe dad very carefully and figured it out.
+I used to observe dad very carefully and had figured it out.
 It was tough to reach the pedals comfortably, but I somehow managed — fuelled by the desperation to start driving.

 Clutch, gear, a couple of soft dabs on the throttle pedal, grip on the steering wheel tightened and a deep breath.
 I was ready to take on the world.
 And I stalled.
 Yes, the slightly-browner Ayrton Senna stalled a Fiat 110D.
 Shit happens.